강의

 8. [Appendix] Interview Practice

-• Review the key concepts once more in Q&A format
+• Review key concepts once more in Q&A format

-1⃣Understanding Core Operating System Concepts with a Flow-Centered Approach
+1⃣Understanding Core Operating System Concepts Through Flow

-Course Detailed Curriculum
+Detailed Course Curriculum

 2⃣Complex OS concepts at a glance!
 Using intuitive diagrams and handwritten notes